Ulises-ICM-UPC/UCalib/README.md

 `UCalib` is an open source software written in Python for automatic image calibration of camera orientation from a set of images that are manually calibrated.

 ### Description
 The calibration algorithm assumes that the camera position and the intrinsic parameters of the camera remains unchanged.
 The result of the process is a common position and intrinsic camera parameters for all images, and the orientation of the cameras for each of the images.
+In addition, planviews can be generated for each image.
 The development of this software is suitable for Argus-type video monitoring stations.
 Details about the algorithm and methodology are described in
 > *Simarro, G.; Calvete, D.; Souto, P. UCalib: Cameras Autocalibration on Coastal Video Monitoring Systems.
 Remote Sens.
 2021, 13, 2795. https://doi.org/10.3390/rs13142795*

 The automatic calibration process consists of two steps: